 The deadline to submit an appeal is no later than two weeks PRIOR to the semester the student wishes to attend and be reviewed for eligibility for student aid.
-If the student misses the appeal deadline the appeal WILL NOT is considered for that semester.
 It is to the student's advantage to submit an Appeal immediately after being notified of their SAP status.
 Appeal deadlines are published in the Student News, DACC's Financial Aid WEB page (under "Important Dates") and various bulletin boards on campus.
 The SAP status notices highlights the two week prior to the term deadline.